 Sexual dysfunction, which affects 43 percent of women and 31 percent of men, prevents sexual satisfaction and can arise during any phase of the sexual response cycle.
 Sexual dysfunction is defined as any problem that impacts your relation to sexuality and prevents you from experiencing satisfaction from sexual activity.
 Erectile dysfunction is also common, affecting the sex lives of up to 30 million American men.
 Erectile dysfunction occurs when the penis is not firm enough for vaginal penetration or when it loses firmness following penetration.

-Another study, soon to be published in Arthritis Care and Research, also found that men and women living with inflammatory arthritis, including psoriatic arthritis, are more likely to experience higher levels of sexual and erectile dysfunction.
+Another study, soon to be published in Arthritis Care and Research, also found that men and women living with inflammatory arthritis, including psoriatic arthritis, are more likely to experience sexual and erectile dysfunction.
 Dr. Andrew Briggs, lead author of the study and a professor of health science at Curtin University in Perth, Australia, says, “We know that there is an association between inflammatory joint disease and sexual function and intimacy."
 While researchers are not sure why inflammatory disease has such an impact on sexual health, the hypothesis is that negative body image, lower mood, and genital lesions may all contribute.

 Theresa Johnson (not her real name) lives with psoriasis and psoriatic arthritis.
 She’s not surprised that psoriatic arthritis and sexual health are connected.
 “When I’m living with pain,” she says, "I’m completely focused on getting out of pain and then accomplishing what I need to do to keep my job and be a good mother.
 If I’m in the middle of a flare up, sex is one of the furthest things from my mind.”

 If you are living with sexual dysfunction and psoriatic disease, share what you are experiencing with your doctor, says Dr. Briggs.